itfanr/ros2-wiki/Linux-Development-Setup.md

 ### Alternative DDS sources

 The demos will attempt to build against any detected DDS vendor.
+By default ROS 2.0  will use eProsima FastRTPS, which comes bundled when downloading from the repositories.
 If you would like to switch out the vendor below are the instructions.
 When you run the build make sure that your chosen DDS vendor(s) are exposed in your environment.